Records management with

 In 2013, Switzerland abolished the general legal obligation to retain business correspondence.

-2. AML RECORDS
+2. AML records

 Swiss Banks and financial institutions must retain for 10 years the following records as per Art.
 74 para.
 1 AMLO-FINMA (here):

-• All documents used to identify the contracting partner, controlling person, BO, as well as Forms A or K
+- All documents used to identify the contracting partner, controlling person, BO, as well as Forms A or K

-• A written note on the results of the application of the criteria for identifying business relationships with increased risks (customer risk scoring)
+- A written note on the results of the application of the criteria for identifying business relationships with increased risks ("customer risk scoring")

-• A written note or the documents containing the findings of the additional investigations into business relationships or transactions with increased risks
+- A written note or the documents containing the findings of the additional investigations into business relationships or transactions with increased risks

-• The documents underlying the executed transactions
+- The documents underlying the executed transactions

-While ordinary Swiss companies can theoretically retain their accounting documents (with the exception of share registers and its equivalents) exclusively in foreign data centres, FINMA-regulated financial institutions must store the above records and file notes "in a secure location in Switzerland that is accessible at all times" (Art.
+While ordinary Swiss companies can retain their accounting documents (apart from the share register and its equivalents) in foreign data centres, FINMA-regulated financial institutions must store the above records and file notes "in a secure location in Switzerland that is accessible at all times" (Art.
 74 para.
 3 AMLO-FINMA).
-It should be noted that "if the server used is not located in Switzerland, the financial intermediary must have up-to-date physical or electronic copies of the relevant documents in Switzerland" (Art.
-74 para.
-4 AMLO-FINMA).

-The Swiss Medical Association FMH (here) stipulates in its Code of Professional Conduct, which is binding for all members, under Art.
+The Swiss Medical Association FMH stipulates in its Code of Professional Conduct, which is binding for all members, under Art.
 12 entitled "Duty to take and keep records" (here) that "doctors must keep adequate records about the observations made and any measures taken in the exercise of their profession.
 They must be kept for at least 20 years following the last entry".

 In Switzerland, the medical recordkeeping duty in the form of a patient record includes in particular:

-• Documentation of the medical data and facts that are relevant to the medical treatment (BGE 141 III 363)
+- Documentation of the medical data and facts that are relevant to the medical treatment (BGE 141 III 363)

-• Preparation of medical reports to ensure proper treatment, in particular in the case of treatment by several doctors or a transfer to another doctor
+- Preparation of medical reports to ensure proper treatment, in particular in the case of treatment by several doctors or a transfer to another doctor

-• Records to secure documentary evidence in the event of claims alleging medical malpractice made by patients
+- Records to secure documentary evidence in the event of claims alleging medical malpractice made by patients

-• Documents about the treatment: Diagnosis, X-rays, laboratory results, medical imagery, (electronic) prescriptions, eMediplans (here), nursing reports, surgery reports, surgery videos, outpatient hospital reports, etc.
+- Documents about the treatment: Diagnosis, X-rays, laboratory results, medical imagery, (electronic) prescriptions, eMediplans (here), nursing reports, surgery reports, surgery videos, outpatient hospital reports, etc.

-• Correspondence with other healthcare providers
+- Correspondence with other healthcare providers

-• Documented (signed) patient briefing and informed patient consent with date and content of the briefing discussion (duty to provide information in accordance with Art.
+- Documented (signed) patient briefing and informed patient consent with date and content of the briefing discussion (duty to provide information in accordance with Art.
 10 FMH Code of Professional Conduct, BGE 133 III 121)

 Medical records may be kept electronically if it can be established at any time who made which entries and when, and unauthorized persons do not have access.
 Unauthorized persons are all persons such as medical practice assistants (MPA), office staff etc. who are not involved in the treatment.